 Sandra Milliken is a highly qualified and well-regarded free-lance choral conductor and director based in Brisbane, Australia.
 She has had a long involvement with choral music dating from her time as a singer and accompanist with the award-winning Cairns Choral Society, where she was also musical director for several of their stage musicals.
 Since coming to Brisbane in 1994, she has conducted a number of children’s, youth and adult choirs; has produced several choral music CD recordings; and has been the recipient of a Churchill Fellowship that focused on the art and role of the choir conductor.

 My association with choral music began in the late 1970s and has encompassed roles as singer, accompanist and conductor.
-As a choir conductor I have been actively involved with a number of community choirs and education institutions including Trinity Bay High School (Cairns); Clayfield College, Stuartholme School and Cannon Hill Anglican College (Brisbane); and the University of Queensland.
+As a choir conductor I have been actively involved with a number of community choirs in and around Brisbane, along with education institutions including Trinity Bay High School (Cairns); Clayfield College, Stuartholme School and Cannon Hill Anglican College (Brisbane); and the University of Queensland.